shirtsgroup/cg_openmm/README.md

 This repository contains tools to perform coarse grained simulations in OpenMM.
-The repository also enables the use of OpenMM utilities such as Yank.
+This repository also enables the use of coarse grained models with OpenMM utilities such as Yank.

 ## To use this repository install it using standard Python conventions: